Multithreading

 Premature optimization is the root of all evil

 A major problem with newbie programmers is that they want to be like the professionals without paying their dues.
-They hear about a technology that the latest and greatest developers out there are using and they think if the use it too it will make them magically better.One of these tools is multithreading.
+They hear about a technology that the latest and greatest developers out there are using and they think if they use it too it will make them magically better.One of these tools is multithreading.
 Since multicore processors launched at a consumer level in the early 00s, developers have been using this new tech to squeeze out as much performance as they can from their applications.

-Here's the important part: a poorly made multithreaded program can perform worse than single thread program.
+Here's the important part: a poorly made multithreaded program can perform worse than a single threaded program.
 Much worse.
 The fact is that multithreading inherently adds more overhead because threads then have to be managed.
 If you do not know the costs of using different multithreading tools, you can end up with code that is much slower than its single threaded equivalent.

 The general rule is if you don't know: